richardhundt/lupa/README.md

 us to call from Lupa into Lua.

 ## Features

-Lupa borrows ideas from Scala in that (almost all) infix and prefix operators are method calls, and supports single inheritance with trait composition.
-For constraints, Lupa supports guard expressions.

 Most of Lua's semantics shine through, such as Lua's for loops, 1-based arrays, first-class functions, and late binding.